bercivarga/spotr-workshops/README.md

-# Berci's zero-to-hero JavaScript course
+# Berci's zero-to-hero front-end workshops

 Hi there!
 If you're reading this, then you are most likely someone who is interested in learning about front-end web technologies.